rdammkoehler/DockerKata/25_remove_dangling_images.md

 ## Overview

-In this exercise we will create a docker image with no tags, causing it to be dangling.
+In this exercise, we will create a docker image with no tags, causing it to be dangling.
 We will then remove the dangling images from our local repository.

 ## Kata Steps